 - Help protect the animals.
 When permitted, touch the animals gently.
 Don't disturb animals by tapping on the windows.
 Don't feed the birds on the deck or at the picnic area.

 - Keep food, drinks and gum outside the Aquarium.
-School groups are not allowed to eat sack lunches or drink beverages in the Aquarium, on the benches in front of the Great Tide Pool or on any deck areas.
-This includes our restaurant, Cindy's Waterfront, the Cafe, and the seating area outside the Cafe dining room next to the sea otter exhibit.
+School groups are not allowed to eat lunches or drink in the Aquarium, on the benches in front of the Great Tide Pool or on any deck areas.
+This includes the Monterey Bay Aquarium Restaurant and Cafe, and the seating area outside the Cafe.
+You will have an assigned lunch time and space.

 - Please respect our Aquarium neighbors.
-If allowed to visit merchants on Cannery Row, students must be accompanied by a chaperone and are expected to demonstrate appropriate behavior.
+If allowed to visit merchants on Cannery Row, please make sure students are accompanied by chaperones and demonstrate appropriate behavior.

 - Let the students know that you are visiting the Aquarium to have fun and to learn at the same time.

-- Help students find answers to questions they have about the exhibits by reading the written labels and talking with Aquarium Guides (in rust-colored jackets or khaki vests).
+- Help students find answers to their own questions about the exhibits by looking at the exhibits and reading the exhibit labels with them.

-- If a student gets lost or injured, go to the Information Desk near the Main Entrance or ask any Aquarium staff member or volunteer for assistance.
+- If a student gets lost, go to the Information Center near the Main Entrance.

 - For shopping, use the Ocean Discovery Store near the gray whale model.
 It carries popular, affordable items.
 You must accompany your students in the store.